kojiro5150/phdss-instructions/chair.md

 **Key Trade-offs**
 Name the explicit governance trade-offs the recommendation must navigate.
 For each: what is gained, what is sacrificed, who bears the cost of the choice.
+This section appears exactly once.
+Do not repeat it later in the output — all trade-offs (individual named trade-offs and cross-domain convergence analysis) belong here, not in a second instance after the first set of trade-offs.

 <!--
   RATIONALE: Decision Conditions — Layer 1 section heading.